BlakeHensleyy/kql-tester/README.md

         while IFS= read -r file; do
           if [ -f "$file" ]; then
             echo "Testing file: $file"
             python kql-tester.py -d "$file" -tT query-back-search -eE -tF  # Does the KQL compile and run?
-Is the run efficient? python kql-tester.py -d "$file" -tT results-diff -tF # Is the changed rule worse than before? fi
+Is it efficient? python kql-tester.py -d "$file" -tT results-diff -tF          # Is the changed rule worse than before? fi
         done < changed_files.txt

     ############# Steps after this point are optional and are for easy production usage ###############
     # First checks that there were results in case of disabled/undeployed rules which are not kql tested.
-    - name: Pretty Display KQL Testing Results.
+    - name: Format and Display Test Results
       run: |
         if [ ! -f test_results/results.yml ]; then
           echo "No results.yml found.
 Skipping test results formatting."